 Porsche SE employs technical and organisational security measures to protect your personal data that we process against random or intentional manipulation, loss, destruction or access by unauthorised persons.
 Our security measures are continuously improved in line with developments in technology.

-Subject to the statutory requirements, you have the right to access information (Art.
-15 GDPR) about your processed personal data and to require rectification (Art.
-16 GDPR) or erasure (Art.
-17 GDPR) of your personal data or the restriction of processing (Art.
-18 GDPR) using the contact information indicated above.
+Subject to the statutory requirements, you have the right to access information about your processed personal data (Art.
+15 GDPR), to require rectification (Art.
+16 GDPR) or erasure of your personal data (Art.
+17 GDPR), the restriction of processing (Art.
+18 GDPR) or the portability of your personal data (Art.
+20 GDPR) by using the contact information indicated above.

 Right to object (Art.
 21 GDPR): If we process your data for the purposes of the legitimate interests pursued by us (Art.
-6 (1) sentence 1 lit. f) GDPR), you may object to such processing on grounds relating to your particular situation that oppose such data processing.
+6 para.
+1 sentence 1 lit. f GDPR), at any time with effect for the future you may object to such processing on grounds relating to your particular situation that oppose such data processing.
 Please submit your objection to the contact address indicated above.

 If you have any questions, comments or suggestions about this privacy notice or our data protection policies, please contact Porsche SE's data protection officer under firstname.lastname@example.org.